Calling Doubles Tennis Serves

 If three players – the server, the receiver, and the receiver’s partner (the partner), in typical doubles formation – all make a call on whether a ball is in our out, who is most accurate and by how much?

 As a graphical aid, imagine you have three people giving you their opinions about whether two close together lines on a wall are separate or not, and they are arranged spatially as shown.
 How would you weigh their opinions?
 Would you be surprised if the two to the right couldn’t see the lines as separate while the one on the left could?
 (The spacing here is to scale.)
+To put it another way, if one observer has uncorrected 20/20 vision and another has uncorrected 20/120 vision, would it surprise you that the first one can see details that look blurred to the second?
+Let alone 20/1200 vision.

 The Physiology of Calling a Serve